 - Pipe length.
 Keep drain piping as short as possible. - Pipe size.
-Keep the pipe size equal to or greater than that of the connecting pipe (vinyl pipe of 20 mm nominal diameter and 26 mm outer diameter). - Slope.
+Keep the pipe size equal to or greater than that of the connecting pipe (vinyl pipe of 25 mm nominal diameter and 32 mm outer diameter). - Slope.
 Make sure the drain piping slopes down (at least 1/100) to prevent air from being trapped in the piping.
 Use hanging bars as shown.

 - Condensation.
 Take measures against condensation.
 Insulate the complete drain piping in the building. - Rising piping.
-If necessary to make the slope possible, you can install rising piping. - Drain hose inclination: 0~75 mm to avoid stress on the piping and to avoid air bubbles. - Rising piping: $\leq$ 300 mm from the unit, $\leq$ 625 mm perpendicular to the unit.
+If necessary to make the slope possible, you can install rising piping. - Drain hose inclination: 0~75 mm to avoid stress on the piping and to avoid air bubbles. - Rising piping: $\leq$ 300 mm from the unit, $\leq$ 675 mm perpendicular to the unit.

-- a Metal clamp (accessory)

-- b Drain hose (accessory)

-- c Rising drain piping (vinyl pipe of nominal Ø20 mm and outer Ø26 mm) (field supply)

-- d Hanging bars (field supply)

-- Combining drain pipes.
+- a Metal clamp (accessory) - b Drain hose (accessory) - c Rising drain piping (vinyl pipe of 25 mm nominal diameter and 32 mm outer - diameter) (field supply)d Hanging bars (field supply) - Combining drain pipes.
 You can combine drain pipes.
-Make sure to use drain pipes and T-joints with the correct gauge for the operating capacity of the units.
+Make sure to use drain